youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 1: Composable functions.md

 Material Design is built around three pillars: Color, Typography, Shape.
 Let's add them one by one

-**Note:** the Empty Compose Activity generates a default theme for your project that allows you to customize MaterialTheme.
+**com.example.sky.database.Note:** the Empty Compose Activity generates a default theme for your project that allows you to customize MaterialTheme.
 If you named your project anything different from ComposeTutorial, you can find your custom theme in the ui.theme package.

 #### Color